 - Distribution under a personal advice model Australian Financial Services Licence (AFSL) holders authorised by AIA Australia to distribute the product will provide customers with personal advice in relation to the product.
-Under this model, the AFSL holder can also distribute the product via a platform, where an appropriate agreement between the platform provider and AIA is in place. - Distribution under general advice AFSL holders authorised by AIA Australia to distribute the product under general advice.
+Under this model, the AFSL holder can also distribute the product via a platform, where there is a valid agreement between the platform provider and AIA is in place. - Distribution under general advice AFSL holders authorised by AIA Australia to distribute the product under general advice.
 This includes online and telephone direct channels, including online aggregators.
-Under this model, the AFSL holder can also distribute the product via a platform, where an appropriate agreement between the platform provider and AIA is in place. - Distribution directly by AIA Australia AIA Australia reinstates or issues the product for Existing Customers through completion of the relevant process and form.
+Under this model, the AFSL holder can also distribute the product via a platform, where there is a valid agreement between the platform provider and AIA is in place. - Distribution directly by AIA Australia AIA Australia reinstates or issues the product for Existing Customers through completion of the relevant process and form.